CommitToTheBit/committothebit.github.io/_posts/2025-11-01-pgo-but-better.md

 And instrumenting the IR isn't just more accurate - it's more tolerable.
 Whether it's you or QA collecting the telemetry data, it's always better when your build runs more like a game than a slideshow.
 Making internal builds more performant is a quality-of-life improvement, but it also has tangible benefits on the development cycle.
 No instrumented build will ever be viable for performance checks, but unlike FE, these ones can at least be playtested while gathering data.

 Last of all, IR `.profraw`s are significantly smaller.
 I wouldn't have expected this to have any implications outside of instrumented builds, but I did come across one lead on a recent-ish blog about <a href="https://kobzol.github.io/rust/cargo/2023/07/28/rust-cargo-pgo.html"><strong>compiling Rust with PGO</strong></a>.
 I've not tested this on my own work because *Bad Bohemians* just does not have enough code to generate that magnitude of files, and I've not tested it at Feral for fear of generating too much data for Android/iOS test devices to handle.
-If anyone decides to take one for the team sound off in the comments below!
+If anyone decides to take one for the team, do sound off in the comments below!

 Does FE PGO have *anything* going for it?
 In the interests of balance, I have heard anecdotally that IR telemetry data deprecate faster than FE.
 However, if your game genuinely needs PGO you'll have to collect fresh data for release candidates regardless, so this basically doesn't matter.